Real-Time Rendering of Dynamic Line Sets using Voxel Ray Tracing: Abstract

 \section{Abstract}

 Real-time rendering of dynamic line sets is relevant in many visualization tasks, including unsteady flow visualization and interactive white matter reconstruction from Magnetic Resonance Imaging.
 High-quality global illumination and transparency are important for conveying the spatial structure of dense line sets, yet remain difficult to achieve at interactive rates.
 We propose an efficient voxel-based ray-tracing framework for rendering large dynamic line sets with ambient occlusion and ground-truth transparency.
-The framework introduces a voxelization algorithm that supports efficient construction of acceleration structures for both voxel cone tracing and ray tracing.
-To further reduce per-frame preprocessing cost, we developed a voxel-based culling method that restricts acceleration structure construction to camera-visible voxels.
-Together, these contributions enable high-quality, real-time rendering of large-scale dynamic line sets with physically accurate transparency.
-The results show that our method outperforms the state of the art in quality and performance when rendering (semi-)opaque dynamic line sets.
+We introduce a voxelization algorithm that supports efficient on-the-fly construction of acceleration structures for both voxel cone tracing and ray tracing.
+To further reduce per-frame preprocessing cost, we propose a voxel-based culling method that restricts acceleration structure construction to camera-visible voxels.
+Together, these contributions enable real-time rendering of large-scale dynamic line sets with high quality and physically accurate transparency.
+We demonstrate that our method outperforms the state of the art in quality and performance when rendering (semi-)opaque dynamic line sets.

 \HH{ \global \savedtextbullet\textbullet \gdef\textbullet{ \savedtextbullet\global \textbullet\savedtextbullet } }

 \ccsdesc[500]{Computing methodologies~Visibility} \ccsdesc[500]{Computing methodologies~Ray tracing} \ccsdesc[500]{Computing methodologies~Rasterization\HH} \ccsdesc[500]{Human-centered computing~Scientific visualization}